-As told by Scott, this short film was made as a companion piece to "Fall."
+As told by Scott, this short film was made as a companion piece to “Fall.”
+That film was shot in 2012 at Central Park, New York City and garnered over 850,000 views as it made its way across publications such as The Huffington Post and The Atlantic.
 He planned for this time-lapse to be distinctly contrasting in many ways other than just being different seasons, such as using close up shots, shallow depth of field, classical music, and placing a camera on a slider for constant movement, all of which are the opposite in the previous work.

 In all, "Spring" took Scott three years to complete using a Canon 5D Mark II, 24mm prime lens, Dynamic Perception Stage One slider, and a whole bunch of hard drive space; A total 8 TB of 5K video was recorded for the project.

 Scott related that because the flowers were living things, they didn't always behave as he wanted or expected them to.
 To deal with this, he formulated an initial plan for shooting which he could then allow to evolve as time went on.
 One instance where he needed some flexibility was with the very narrow depth of field look that was desired.
 What Scott found was that the flowers moved around far too much as they bloomed for this to be possible.
 In another instance, Scott had planned for his lighting to come from the side in a dramatic fashion.
 The problem was that the light source was also the grow light, and lighting from the side made the flower bend towards the light source after only a few days.
 The compromise had to be made, and lighting almost directly from above was how it needed to be instead.